International Human Rights Defense Act

 In addition, the Special Envoy would be responsible for developing and helping implement a U.S. global strategy to prevent and respond to discrimination and violence against LGBTQ people.
 The Special Envoy would be tasked with monitoring and assessing the impact of government programs and policies in advancing LGBTQ rights abroad.

-Although then-Secretary of State John Kerry appointed the first-ever Special Envoy for the Human Rights of LGBTI Persons in 2015 that appointment has not been codified into law and could be reversed by any future administration.
+Although then-Secretary of State John Kerry appointed the first-ever Special Envoy for the Human Rights of LGBTI Persons in 2015 that appointment has not been codified into law and could be reversed by any future administration (currently, the position is vacant).
 The International Human Rights Defense Act would make the position permanent in law, which would prevent any current or future Administration from being able to eliminate it.

 What is the Current the Status of the Bill?